As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Specimens of hematite (iron oxide, Fe2O3) can be black, red, brown, or silver and occur in various habits.

 However, all specimens of hematite produce a streak with a reddish color.
-A red streak accounts for its name, originating from Greek and meaning blood.
+A red streak accounts for its name, which originates from Greek and means blood.

 This unique property of hematite can be used to differentiate hematite from many other metallic luster minerals with high specific gravity, similar color, and crystal habits (magnetite or galena).